 Be sure to catch one for a chance to experience this superior concert hall.

 This is one of the largest lakes in Berlin.
 Take a stroll around here or have a swim if you’re visiting in the summertime.
 The waters are really nice and clean!

-I’m sure there are many more things to do, so if you know of any other activities, I’d be more than happy to hear from you and add them to the list!
+I’m sure there are many more free things to do in Berlin, so if you know of any other activities, I’d be more than happy to hear from you and add them to the list!
 Just leave a comment below 🙂

 If you’re traveling to Germany, these guides might be helpful for you as well: